 15. 4 on ground floor.

-all year except 2 weeks late Dec, open for New Year.
+all year except 2 weeks from mid-Dec, open for New Year.

 bar, lounge, drawing room, conservatory, dining room, private dining room, free Wi-Fi, in-room TV (Freeview), civil wedding licence, 28-acre grounds, public areas on ground floor wheelchair accessible, toilet not adapted.

-all ages welcomed, not under 6 in dining room at night.
+all ages welcomed, not under 6 in restaurant at dinner.

 - USA Today: 20 of the most beautiful hotels in Scotland